Skare69/Nemo/README.markdown

                     every dictionary word that is used for an actual passphrase
 ````

-Please note that the -d switch is not yet implemented.

 # Where can I find good wordlists / dictionaries?
 Take a look here: http://www.aircrack-ng.org/doku.php?id=faq#where_can_i_find_good_wordlists.